zshamrock/blog/content/md/posts/2019-11-07-running-javafx-amazonlinux.md

 As I wanted it to be distributed over Docker and publish the image into the [Docker Hub](https://hub.docker.com/) I didn't want the image to be based on the Oracle JDK 8 due to the licensing issues but use OpenJDK instead.

 As JavaFX has been removed from Oracle/OpenJDK starting from version 9 as the separate distribution, I decided the image to be based on the Amazon Corretto JDK (although I have not researched whether BellSoft/Liberica JDK or Azul/ZuluJDK or AdoptOpenJDK come with the JavaFX within it as directly from Docker Hub).
-There will be the separate post highlighting the state of JavaFX within various OpenJDK distributions.
+There will be a separate post highlighting the state of JavaFX within various OpenJDK distributions.

 Also, there are solutions to install the openjfx distribution on top of the OpenJDK 11, although this is something I have to definitely investigate later when building the self-contained application distribution.